Pluripotency of wandering dynamics: Introduction

-There are abundant examples in \cite{T08, BLV14, KLS16, Ya20, BKNRS20, AP21, CCSV24, P} where the sets of initial points that yield historic behavior are residual, but the sets have zero Lebesgue measure.
-On the other hand, for examples given in \cite{CV01, CYZ20, Sb21, Tal22}, the sets of such initial points have positive Lebesgue measure, but the abundance of those examples themselves was not discussed there.
-In other words, none of those are answers to Taken's last problem.
-Takens points out that historic behavior is persistent relative to special classes in \cite[Section 3]{T08}, and the question is whether historic behavior is persistent relative to more general classes.
-For this, an affirmative solution to it is first given in \cite{KS17}, which shows that historic behavior is $C^{r}$-persistent relative to a dense subset of the Newhouse domain (i.e.\ the open set of all diffeomorphisms with robust homoclinic tangencies, see \cite{N79}) for 2-dimensional diffeomorphisms, where $2\leq r<\infty$.
-As further results, affirmative solutions to Takens' last problem are obtained by Barrientos \cite{B22} for a class of higher dimensions reducible to two-dimension, see the explanation in the paragraph succeeding Theorem \ref{DrcHst}, and by Berger-Biebler \cite{BB23} for 2-dimensional diffeomorphisms of $C^{\infty}$ and $C^{\omega}$ classes.
-However, whether historic behavior is a robust property or not remains an open problem.
+There are many examples in which the set of initial points with historic behavior is residual but has zero Lebesgue measure; see, for instance, \cite{T08, BLV14, KLS16, Ya20, BKNRS20, AP21, CCSV24, P}.
+There are also examples for which this set has positive Lebesgue measure \cite{CV01, CYZ20, Sb21, Tal22}, although the abundance of the corresponding systems is not addressed there.
+The first affirmative result in the direction of Takens' problem was obtained in \cite{KS17}, where historic behavior was shown to be $C^r$-persistent relative to a dense subset of the Newhouse domain for two-dimensional diffeomorphisms, $2\le r<\infty$.
+Further results were obtained by Barrientos \cite{B22}, in a higher-dimensional setting reducible to two-dimensional dynamics, and by Berger--Biebler \cite{BB23} for two-dimensional diffeomorphisms in the $C^\infty$ and real-analytic categories.
+However, whether historic behavior itself can be a robust property remains open.

-The problem of the existence of a non-trivial Dirac physical measure and that of historic behavior may be related.
-In fact, these problems have been studied simultaneously in several settings: for example, by Colli-Vargas \cite{CV01} for some affine horseshoe maps with homoclinic tangency and more recently by Coates-Luzzato \cite{CL} for full branch maps including perturbed Lorenz-like maps.
-There have been several studies focusing mainly on the existence and continuity of invariant measures in terms of statistical (in)stability, see \cite{DHL06, AGL,Tal}.
-To comprehensively understand these problems from a different point of view, we introduce a new statistical perspective, called ``pluripotent property", which many dynamical systems might have.
+The problems of non-trivial Dirac physical measures and historic behavior are closely related.
+They have been treated simultaneously in several works, beginning with the affine horseshoe model with homoclinic tangency of Colli--Vargas \cite{CV01}, and more recently in the setting of full branch maps including perturbed Lorenz-like maps by Coates--Luzzatto \cite{CL}.
+There are also related studies on statistical stability and instability of invariant measures; see \cite{DHL06, AGL26,Tal}.